My Invincible Summer Guide (for this winter).

 This is only in Toronto – sorry everybody else reading this.
 Their Lemon Tart smoothie (made with lemon, coconut, cashews, dates, and pink salt) is almost an equivalent to sunshine.

 I’ve never been what you call a horsey person: of course I’ve always thought horses were beautiful, but they always seemed unapproachable to me.
-In January, I brought my team here to work with the insightful Jenn Schramm for our team retreat.
+In January, I brought my team to Horse Spirit Connections to work with the insightful Jenn Schramm for our team retreat.
 I learned some important lessons about how to be myself from a horse named Thor.
 I don’t even know how else to explain it, except to say that now when I’m in a bind or have a decision to make, I ask myself, “What would Thor say?” and the answer is always there for me.
 Read this to learn more about equine therapy.

 Planning trips has always been my go-to when it’s cold.
 It’s my thing: I always like to have a suitcase packed for the next great adventure.
 For Ryan’s March Break this year, we’re going to Florida, and staying in an awesome little art deco style condo in Miami.
-If you don’t have an airbnb account yet, get one!
-(Plus, signing up with this link gives you $27 credit on your first trip.
-Thanks airbnb!)
+If you don't have an airbnb account yet, get one!

 It’s very soothing to make the little pieces fit together properly.
 After spending the day writing – aka suspended in mid-air with no certain answers – puzzles help keep my head in place, and it doesn’t numb me out like watching Nashville.
 (Not that I don’t love watching Nashville.)